 - Low yields and productivity: Particularly as coconut trees age, their inefficiency makes the cost of maintaining and harvesting coconuts extremely high.

 - Mono-crop farming: Coconut is mainly grown as a mono-crop, which fosters an environment of low crop diversity that can be detrimental to the environment and risky for the farmer.

 Fair Trade certification aims to address these and other issues, helping coconut farmers develop sustainable livelihoods and become better stewards of the land.
 One way this happens is through the rigorous Fair Trade standards—covering areas like child and forced labor, safe working conditions, water conservation and proper waste disposal.
 Another way is through the Fair Trade Community Development Premium.
-On top of the sale price, farmers earn at least an additional 10% Premium for each coconut sold.
+On top of the sale price, farmers earn an additional Premium between $40 and $90 per Mertic Ton for each coconut sold.
 These funds are invested in much-needed community projects like healthcare, education, agricultural training and business development.

 Fair Trade is also a way for companies to build strong, reliable, transparent supply chains that foster long-term relationships with growers.
 And, it’s an opportunity for consumers to choose high-quality products that also improve lives and protect the environment.

 “We are proud to offer Fair Trade Certified coconut products to create new economic opportunities for coconut growers across the globe,” said Nora Pittenger, Fair Trade USA’s Senior Manager for Consumer Packaged Goods.
 “With demand for coconuts on the rise, Fair Trade USA is empowering consumers and businesses to choose products that not only taste good, but also do good.”